UPB-Graphics/gfx-framework/README.md

 ### Install a compiler

 The code is written in C++11.
-Unless you absolutely need to use an older version, we ***strongly*** recommended building the code with the most recent available one.
+We ***strongly*** recommended building the code with the most recent available compiler versions.

--   Windows:
+-   minimum:
-    -   minimum: MSVC++ 14.0, part of Visual Studio 2015
+    -   Windows: MSVC++ 14.0, part of Visual Studio 2015
+    -   Linux: GCC 5
+    -   macOS: clang 4

+-   recommended:
-    -   recommended: MSVC++ 14.2x latest, part of Visual Studio 2019
+    -   Windows: MSVC++ 14.2x latest, part of Visual Studio 2019

--   Linux:
-    -   minimum: GCC 5
-    -   recommended: GCC latest
+    -   Linux: GCC latest

--   macOS:
-    -   minimum: clang 4
-    -   recommended: clang latest
+    -   macOS: clang latest

 ### Check your graphics capabilities